Iron Fist (character): Bei Bang-Wen

-Sometime in the mid-19th century, an Iron Fist known as Bei Bang-Wen developed an Iron Fist technique known as the Perfect Strategy Mind, which let him use the chi of Shou-Lou in more intellectual ways but also left him overconfident.
+Sometime in the mid-19th century, an Iron Fist known as Bei Bang-Wen developed an Iron Fist technique known as the Perfect Strategy Mind, which let him use the chi of Shou-Lao in more intellectual ways but also left him overconfident.
 In 1860, Bei assisted the Chinese against the British and French forces during the Second Opium War.
 Despite forming a scenario taking down tens of thousands of enemy soldiers at the Taku Forts, Bei and his Chinese allies were defeated at the Taku Forts and Bei was taken prisoner.
 After befriending fellow captive and mythical warrior Vivatma Visvajit, the two escaped from prison and journeyed to Vivatma's homeland of Burma, where they were ambushed by the energy-draining assassin Tiger Jani.
 Bei and Vivatma defeated Jani with their reawakened their Iron Fist and Brahman powers, respectively.
 A physically and mentally worn Bei returned home to K'un-Lun, relinquishing his powers so that the cycle of the Iron Fist could begin again and took a wife who bore him thirteen sons.

 Kwai Jun-Fan

-Bei Bang-Wen's successor to the Iron Fist, Kwai Jun-Fan ventured the Wild West of Texas circa 1878 AD, where he was killed by Zhou Cheng under the influence of Ch'i-Lin.
+Bei Bang-Wen's successor to the Iron Fist, Kwai Jun-Fan ventured the Wild West of Texas circa 1878 AD where he was killed by Zhou Cheng under the influence of Ch'i-Lin.

+Resourceful Snake

+At an unknown point, the man simply known as Resourceful Snake was able to defeat and claim the heart of Shao-Lao.
+However, after losing his final trial to the One, he was punished for his hubris by having his arms severed and being stripped of his title.